Pylons/akhet/docs/architecture.rst

     [pipeline:main]
     pipeline =
         weberror
-        tm
-        MyApp
+        myapp

 Here the WebError middleware replaces EvalException.
-This is exactly what Pylons does; it's just that Pylons uses a global 'debug' variable to choose the middleware, and Pyramid just has you configure the middleware directly.
+This is exactly what Pylons does; it's just configured a different way.
+Pylons has a global 'debug' setting that indirectly choses WebError when false, while Pyramid just lets you configure the middleware directly.
 WebError dumps exception tracebacks to the console or emails them the admistrator.
 It's is configured in the "[filter:weberror]" section: